chauff/IN4325/README.md

 ## Course schedule

+*Note: the lecture locations have been taken from [TUD's timetable site][https://mytimetable.tudelft.nl/] on February 11, 2019.*
+**Check your timetable for the latest location of each lecture, we are getting to know the campus in this course!**

 | Week | Thursday lecture                  | Friday lecture                    | Group project          | Peer reviews |
 |------|-----------------------------------|-----------------------------------|------------------------|--------------|
 | 3.1  | IR evaluation (EWI hall Pi, C. Hauff)          | Retrieval models (EWI hall Pi, C. Hauff)       |                        | 1            |